Top

 • rnd -- means index access

-The hash based plan makes a hash table of all the parts with the brand, all the suppliers in America and all the days in the time dimension.
-It then scans lineorder and first drops the rows whose part is not in the hash, then the rows where the supplier is not in the hash, then gets the year of each date.
-This last operation does not drop any rows but is still done by hash because there are relatively few days and the day to year translation is done a very large number of times.
+The HASH-based plan makes a hash table of all the parts with the brand, all the suppliers in America, and all the days in the time dimension.
+It then scans lineorder, and first drops the rows whose part is not in the hash, then drops the rows where the supplier is not in the hash, and then gets the year of each date.
+This last operation does not drop any rows, but is still done by hash, because there are relatively few days and the day-to-year translation is done a very large number of times.

 The number of rows in and out of each operator is given after the time percent, above the operator.
 Fanout is the number of rows of output per one row of input.